evanpacini/ordered-dithering-shader/README.md

 # Ordered Dithering Shader

 Some minecraft ordered dithering shaders I made.
+Note that they are OptiFine / Iris shaders, not vanilla shaders.

 ## How to use